- Plesk for Linux

 OWASP_CRS/PROTOCOL_VIOLATION/MISSING_HEADER_ACCEPTwith ID 960015

-As a workaround, disable rules that break website operability:
+As a workaround, either disable rules that break website operability or switch to another ruleset

-In Plesk, go to Tools & Settings > Web Application Firewall (ModSecurity) > Switch off security rules.
+In Plesk, go to Tools & Settings > Web Application Firewall (ModSecurity) > Switch off security rules section.

 Switch off rules using one of the following ways: